sarahuludag/DarkCoin/app/README.md

-# Application for Project-Title
+# Application for DarkCoin

-Provide details about how your UI works.
+Website implemented using Flask, Python, HTML and CSS.